golubitsky/blog/_posts/2018-04-08-Machine-Learning-Week-2.md

 Feature scaling is accomplished by the denominator; mean normalization by the numerator.

-# How To Choose Learning Rate
+## How to choose learning rate

 Plot the number of iterations vs the value of the cost function $$J(\theta)$$. $$J(\theta)$$ should decrease after every iteration.

 If $$J(\theta)$$ increasing, probably $$\alpha$$ is too large.
 If $$\alpha$$ is small enough, $$J(\theta)$$ must converge, but $$\alpha$$ should not be too small -- it will be very slow.

-# Features and Polynomial Regression
+## Features and polynomial regression

-Our hypothesis doesn't need to be linear in order to use multivariate linear regression -- the "linear" in the title comes from "linear in parameters, not necessarily linear in features.
+Our hypothesis doesn't need to be linear in order to use multivariate linear regression — the "linear" in the title comes from "linear in parameters, not necessarily linear in features.
 We can use the machinery of linear regression to fit a polynomial model by engineering features with degrees higher or lower than 1 if we think that will yield a more accurate model.
 Feature scaling becomes important when using feature engineering.

-# Normal Equation
+## Normal Equation

 Method to solve for $$\theta$$ analytically.
 Can solve for the derivative of the cost function equal to 0.
 For multivariate linear regression, we should do the same thing for the partial derivative for each feature equal to 0.